mlibrary/about-publishing/src/content/features/title-tbd.md

             new entrants enter the market and new technologies challenge all auto firms.
           name: Robert E. Cole
-          title: Editor of Automobiles and the Future and professor of sociology at the University of Michigan
+          title: Editor of Automobiles and the Future and Professor of Sociology at the University of Michigan
         slides:
           - image: ""